learn-co-curriculum/dsc-inheritance/README.md

 * Know how to `tune_instrument`
 * Can `practice` and `perform`

-In this way, we can write a single superclass that we can use for all of the subclasses in our band: `Drummer`, `Guitarist`, `Bass_Guitarist`, and `Singer` are all types of musicians!
+In this way, you can write a single superclass that will be useful for all of the subclasses in our band: `Drummer`, `Guitarist`, `Bass_Guitarist`, and `Singer` are all types of musicians!

-This is called an **_Abstract Superclass_** because the superclass we're using is at a level of abstraction where it does not make sense for it to exist on its own.
+This is called an **_Abstract Superclass_**.
+The superclass being used is at a level of abstraction where it does not make sense for it to exist on its own.
 For example, it makes sense to instantiate drummers, singers, and guitarists--they are members of a band, and by playing these instruments, they are musicians.
 However, you cannot be a `musician` without belonging to one of these subclasses--there is no such thing as a musician that doesnt play any instruments or sing!
-It makes no sense to instantiate a `Musician`, because they don't really exist in the real world--we only create this **_Abstract Superclass_** to define the commonalities between our subclasses and save ourselves some redundant code!
+It makes no sense to instantiate a `Musician`, because they don't really exist in the real world--you only create this **_Abstract Superclass_** to define the commonalities between our subclasses and save ourselves some redundant code!

 ### Creating The Beatles Using an Abstract Superclass

-In the cell below, we'll model the Beatles by making use of the abstract superclass `Musician`, and then subclassing it when we create `Drummer`, `Singer`, and `Guitarist`.
-Note that since we can have multiple layers of abstraction, we'll still keep `Bass_Guitarist` as a subclass of `Guitarist`.
+The cell below models the Beatles by making use of the abstract superclass `Musician`, and then subclassing it when creating `Drummer`, `Singer`, and `Guitarist`.
+Note that since you can have multiple layers of abstraction, it makes sense to keep `Bass_Guitarist` as a subclass of `Guitarist`.

 ```python